Advice

 • A full credit report

-After reviewing and verifying this information, the lender will issue a pre-approval letter.
-This pre-approval letter explicitly tells you, real estate agents and home sellers how much you can borrow and that you have acceptable credit to be approved for a home mortgage loan.
+After reviewing and verifying this information, the lender can issue a pre-approval letter.
+This pre-approval letter explicitly tells the buyer, real estate agents and home sellers how much that buyer is eligible to borrow — and states that they have acceptable credit to be approved for a home mortgage loan in that amount.

 Is a pre-approval a guarantee?